OpenKemove/site_src/install/install.md

 **Please follow the steps carefully.
 Make sure you keep the backup of the original firmware in a safe place in case you need to perform a recovery.**

+**Current QMK only works for PCB revision 3.0, if you have 1.2 please wait as we are working on a port for you.
+Please join the discord for more info on this**

 # Understanding how it works

 Before we begin, I would like to explain how this works in general.
 So in the